smlng/poc-s3-website/private-bucket/README.md

 Some configuration variables, mostly credentials, are passed via environment variables to OpenResty/Nginx and subsequently to LUA.
 However, Nginx does not allow to pass environment variables by default, hence the `default.main`.

+### Distroless and nonroot

+Using a distroless image and an unpriviledged user, i.e. nonroot, comes with some challenges especially when dealing with permissions.
+However, the tag `:debug` for any distroless image comes in very handy to help resolve any such issues.

 ### LUA Script